 - Invest and donate as you see fit.

-- (a.k.a.
-Step 6.5) Create an additional stream of income.
+- Create an additional stream of income.

 Although I didn’t make it explicit in the above steps, paying so-called “good debt” like mortgages and, in many cases, student loans, would fall under step six.
 Debt, including student loans, is essentially negative savings.
 By paying it down, you are investing in your financial future just as much as you are when you put money in stocks and bonds.

-Following my steps, I would first ensure I had a small cash buffer and were saving a small amount for retirement.
-Then I would pay down any student loans with interest rates of 7 percent or more.
+Following my steps, I would first ensure I had a small cash bank account buffer™ and were saving a small amount for retirement.
+Then I would pay down any student loans with interest rates of 7% or more.
 If the interest rates are lower than that (as is often the case with federal student loans), I would only make the minimum payments on them and focus on:

 Of course, personal finance is personal, so what would I would do might not work for everybody.
-(I have a lot of friends who want to be out of debt more than anything else, so in their cases they would pay down the student loans as fast as they could, whatever the interest rate).
-Let me break down my recommendation:
+(I have a lot of friends who want to be out of debt more than anything else, so they would pay down the student loans as fast as they could, whatever the interest rate).

 It’s still no fun paying interest, but the student loan interest tax deduction only adds to the fact that your money could work harder for you if you invest it.